Developable Quad Meshes and Contact Element Nets: Discrete Developables

-A further equivalent condition is $\det(\rw_{\vec e_1}-\rw_{\vec e_3}, \rw_{\vec e_0}-\rw_{\vec e_2},\nw_f)=0$.
+This expresses the fact that each face is equipped with a single ruling direction, where rulings arise as intersections of neighboring tangent planes.
+Further, Eq.~\eqref{eq:cond:developability} implies that the conjugacy relation \eqref{eq:II:implizit} is degenerate, because now two different average edge vectors are conjugate to the same ruling direction.
+It follows that

-\begin{remark} As clearly indicated by Fig.~\ref{fig:alternative}, the ruling vectors $\rw_{\vec e}$ associated with the oriented edges of a mesh are not samples of a continuous vector field.
-However in the case of a developable mesh they indicate the kernel of the 2nd fundamental form, so they correspond to a single continuous line field. \end{remark}
+A further equivalent condition is $\det(\rw_{\vec e_{13}},\rw_{\vec e_{02}},\nw_f)=0$.

-\begin{remark} In planar parts of a developable, all rulings vectors $\rw_{\vec e_i}$ vanish and \eqref{eq:cond:developability} is fulfilled automatically.
-The same is true along an {\em inflection ruling} of a developable: Fig.~\ref{fig:wendeerzeugende} shows that already close to the inflection ruling, vectors $\rw_{\vec e_i}$ approach zero.
-An individual ruling vector $\rw_{\vec e_i}$ vanishes if and only if the normal vectors $\nw_f,\nw_{f_i}$ are parallel.
-This situation happens if faces $f,f_i$ are arranged along a ruling contained in the developable mesh; similar to the previous special cases it is consistent with Equation \eqref{eq:cond:developability}. \end{remark}
+Ruling vectors might vanish for several reasons: (i) In planar parts of a developable, rulings vectors $\rw_{\vec e_i}$ vanish and Eq.~\eqref{eq:cond:developability} is fulfilled automatically.
+The same is true if the developable has an {\em inflection ruling}: Fig.~\ref{fig:wendeerzeugende} shows that already close to the inflection ruling, vectors $\rw_{\vec e_i}$ approach zero. (ii) An individual ruling vector $\rw_{\vec e_i}$ vanishes if and only if the normal vectors $\nw_f,\nw_{f_i}$ are parallel.
+This situation happens if faces $f,f_i$ are arranged along a ruling contained in the developable mesh; similar to the previous special cases, it is consistent with Eq.~\eqref{eq:cond:developability}.

-\begin{remark} Equation \eqref{eq:cond:developability} has interesting consequences for the Gauss image.
+\begin{remark} In case vertex weights are equal, Eq.~\eqref{eq:cond:developability} has interesting consequences for the Gauss image.
 We illustrate this in the generic case (away from an inflection ruling), where a developable locally is convex.
-Equation \eqref{eq:cond:developability} is expressed by the condition that
+Definition \ref{defn:developability} is expressed by the condition that